Affiliate Disclosure: This article contains affiliate links. Gambling can be addictive, please play responsibly. 18+ | BeGambleAware.org

 - Convenience: Pay across multiple casinos from a single account

-Popular e-wallets for UK gamblers
+Popular e-wallets for players

 - PayPal: Widely accepted, broadest bonus eligibility, strong buyer protection